neomoha/music-autotagging-msordo/README.md

 This is already explained in the code.

-If you have any doubt, please feel free [contact me](http://msordo.weebly.com/contact.html).
+If you have any doubt, please feel free to [contact me](http://msordo.weebly.com/contact.html).